The North Face Sputnik 2

 By time I came back, the tent began collecting water.
 The angularity in the walls creates lots of flat surfaces to hold water.
-I wiped it down with my microfiber pack towel, rung it out, and kept it clipped inside on a gear loop to have handy.
+I wiped it down with my microfiber pack towel, rung it out, and kept it handy for later.
 I figured I could keep wiping it down until I went to bed, and hopefully the few hours I'd be asleep wouldn't be long enough for it to saturate through.

 Thinking proactively, I adjusted the rear vestibule into the open and vented position, and left the front vestibule unzipped a few inches above the ground, hoping a cross-breeze would prevent any interior condensation.
 The weather would drop to 55 degrees that night (down from a daytime high in the mid 70's), and I wanted to be prepared.

 Around 6:00AM the next morning, I woke up to find A.) water had saturated through the tent walls, and B.) it had rolled down and pooled into the corners.
 Luckily I slept in the center of the tent, stuffed my down pillow into a dry bag (resting my head on that), and kept all my gear wrapped inside a plastic garbage bag.

 The pooling was only enough to get the end of my sleeping bag a little wet, however, the tent as a whole was wet and had to be put in a garbage bag before I stuffed it into my pack.